SIL Verification ≠ PFD Calculation

 Tools do not equal functional safety competence

-Many professionals described as SIL Verification experts are, in reality:
+Many professionals described as SIL Verification experts are, in reality, highly skilled in PFD calculation tools — but limited in broader functional safety lifecycle knowledge.

 • Lifecycle understanding